-A. Sage Smith, Director Client Services
+A. Sage Smith, Client Services Coordinator

 Rob Warden, Executive Director

 Dolores Kennedy supervises the undergraduate intern/volunteer program at the Center on Wrongful Convictions.
 When she joined the Center in 2005, her primary responsibility was the organization of materials for a database, now known as the National Registry of Exonerations.
-In addition, she created a program designed to teach undergrad students, both from Northwestern and other universities around the country (and, on occasion, the UK), about the causes and effects of wrongful convictions.
+In addition, she created a program designed to teach undergraduate students, both from Northwestern and other universities around the country (and, on occasion, the UK), about the causes and effects of wrongful convictions.

 In the late 1990s, Dolores was a member of the steering committee for the National Conference on Wrongful Convictions and the Death Penalty, which led to the formation of the Center on Wrongful Convictions.

 Prior to joining the Center, Jennifer worked as a freelance writer and photographer for 10 years.
-Her clients included various departments of Northwestern University, the Robert Lurie Cancer Center, Barat College, Lewis University, College of Lake County and Time Life Books where she researched and wrote the first draft of Paying For College, part of the series Your Money Matters.
+Her clients included various departments of Northwestern University, the Robert Lurie Cancer Center, Barat College, Lewis University, College of Lake County, and Time Life Books, where she researched and wrote the first draft of Paying For College, part of the series Your Money Matters.